 We only take action if we believe:

-- the nurse or midwife currently poses a risk to the public, or
+- the nurse, midwife or nursing associate currently poses a risk to the public, or

 - what they have done is so serious that it would damage the public’s confidence in the nursing or midwifery professions if we did not take action.

-If we consider that the complaint you made about the nurse or midwife raises significantly serious concerns, we can request a temporary restriction to prevent them from working.
+If we consider that the complaint you made about the nurse, midwife or nursing associate raises significantly serious concerns, we can request a temporary restriction to prevent them from working.

-Or we may ask for conditions to be imposed on the nurse or midwife temporarily, such as not being allowed to administer medication without supervision.
+Or we may ask for conditions to be imposed on the nurse, midwife or nursing associate temporarily, such as not being allowed to administer medication without supervision.